RTFRekola/multinational-retail-data-centralisation/README.md

 ![multinational-retail-data-centralisation](data_cleaning-1.png?raw=true "Clean the user data table.")

+Finally the cleaned used data needed to be stored into the database.
+The method to do this was later amended with other similar operations.

 - in <i>database_utils.py</i>, created the method <i>upload_to_db</i>, which writes the cleaned user data table into the <i>sales_data</i> database as table <i>dim_users</i>

 ![multinational-retail-data-centralisation](database_utils-3.png?raw=true "Write cleaned user data into sales_data as dim_users.")

 <b>Task 4</b>

+Details of the cards of the users are stored in a PDF document that is in an AWS S3 bucket.
+Once the data was accessed in the PDF document, it was imported with Python package tabula-py into a Pandas DataFrame combining data from several different pages of the document.

 - in <i>data_extraction.py</i>, created the method <i>retrieve_pdf_data</i>, which reads card data from a PDF file into a Pandas DataFrame

 ![multinational-retail-data-centralisation](data_extraction-2.png?raw=true "Read card data from a PDF file.")

+The card data contained inconsistent data and erroneous values, which needed to be cleaned before storing the table into the database.

 - in <i>data_cleaning.py</i>, created the method <i>clean_card_data</i>, which cleans the table with card data
     - remove rows with null values